-While costlier, you might find these jeans worth the price as these are considered by many among the comfiest pairs of jeans for men with muscular thighs.
+While costlier, you might find these jeans worth the price as these are considered by many among the comfiest pairs of jeans for men with thick thighs.
 Bonobos is well-known for their care for fit and quality and they don’t disappoint with these.
 The fabric will stretch with your thighs without feeling tight, and the quality of these jeans is simply fantastic, from the fabric, to the stitching to every little detail.

 Plus, they come in a variety of colors.
 (The grey looks excellent, but if you’re going to splurge, you might get more bang for your buck for the more versatile dark wash.)

 They might not be your first choice if you’re on a budget, but if you can afford them, it might be worth splurging on at least one pair of these.
 You might find them to be perfect jeans for your muscular thighs.

 Everlane’s Athletic fit jeans offer another solid option for men looking for some extra room in the hip and thigh area.
 The legs are only slightly tapered, so if you’re looking for something in between a straight fit and a tapered fit, these might be the jeans for you.

 It’s available in three colors, but it’s hard to argue with this slick dark indigo pair of denim.
 It’s good quality, especially for the price.